-David Lun returns for his second season as an assistant coach for the men’s ice hockey program at Wesleyan for the 2018-19 campaign.
+David Lun returns for his third season as an assistant coach for the men’s ice hockey program at Wesleyan for the 2019-20 campaign.

 In July 2016, he assumed the role of head coach and assistant general manager for the Danbury Titans, as the Single A professional hockey club serves as the affiliate for the Worcester Railers of the East Coast Hockey League (ECHL).
 During his time in Danbury, Conn., Lun was responsible for the recruiting process, while managing and developing an 18-player roster.
 He powered the squad to a 26-22 win-loss record, including seven overtime victories and one overtime loss.